WingYouth/sprout/README.md

 <h1 align="center">SEAM Sprout</h1>

-SEAM Sprout is a self-evolving gene fragment for software projects.
-It attaches to a codebase, understands its structure and context, generates code, runs it in an isolated environment, verifies the result, and integrates the change back into the project.
+SEAM Sprout is an AI engineering runtime embedded inside a software project.
+It moves a change from user intent to code edits, isolated execution, verification, approval, integration, and traceability, so AI can do more than suggest: it can complete a controlled, reviewable engineering loop inside the project boundary.

-It is designed to help every project improve, repair itself, and grow automatically while keeping humans in control of dangerous changes.
+The core problem Sprout solves is that real software work is full of small but consequential changes, while context is scattered, risk is hard to control, verification is tedious, and hard-won project knowledge is rarely reused.
+Sprout brings the codebase, sessions, memory, knowledge, tools, approvals, and audit trail into one runtime so a project can be maintained, repaired, and improved continuously while humans stay in control of dangerous actions.

 <div align="center">
   <a href="https://www.python.org/"><img src="https://img.shields.io/badge/python-3.12%2B-8b5cf6" /></a>